Home | Volume 48 | Article number 19

 Globally, researchers have estimated 1.3 to 4.0 million cases of cholera each year and 21,000 to 143,000 deaths worldwide due to cholera [1].
 The causative agent, Vibrio cholerae, has been eradicated from cholera transmission in high-income nations through better sanitation facilities and access to clean water [2].
 However, cholera epidemics have continued to affect millions of people in several developing countries - Asia, Africa, and Latin America, where access to clean water and improved sanitation facilities are not widely available [3].

 In the southern part of Africa, cholera epidemics have continued to occur in Tanzania, Zimbabwe, Ethiopia, Malawi, Mozambique, the Democratic Republic of the Congo, and Malawi.
 These continued resurges of cholera outbreaks in the region demand heightened surveillance, enhanced preparedness, and sustainable preventive, response, and control measures in communities and border areas, to prevent and mitigate cross-border transmission [4-6].
 Zambia, one of the six nations in the World Health Organisation (WHO) African Region, is currently experiencing a cholera outbreak and is classified as being in an acute crisis [5,7].
 Controlling cholera and reducing mortality in humanitarian settings require a multisectoral approach that combines treatment, community engagement, enhanced surveillance, oral cholera vaccines (OCV), and water, sanitation, and hygiene interventions (WASH) [3].
 Therefore, since October 2023, the Ministry of Health (MOH) has been implementing public health measures in the Lusaka district and other national epicenters with ongoing cholera epidemics to control and prevent the spread of the outbreak.
 This paper, therefore, aims to document the multisectoral efforts in the fight against cholera and their effect on the cholera epidemic in Lusaka district of Zambia.
-It also highlights the major challenges encountered during the response and narrates their effects on the epidemiologic patterns of diseases in the affected subdistricts.
+It also highlights the major challenges encountered during the response and narrates their impacts on the epidemiologic patterns of diseases in the affected subdistricts.
 Thus, providing evidence for effective future planning and sustainable response interventions.

 Methods Up Down

 Study design, site, and time frame: we conducted a descriptive observational study of cholera response activities in the Lusaka district.
 We used both quantitative and qualitative non-participant techniques using the Centres for Disease Prevention and Control's (CDC) direct in-person observation tool in healthcare settings [8,9].
-This study was conducted during the peak of the cholera outbreak in the six subdistricts of Lusaka district from October 2023 to February 2024.
+This study was conducted during the peak of cholera outbreak in the six subdistricts of Lusaka district from October 2023 to February 2024.
 Lusaka is the largest Zambia city, with a population of over 3 million as of 2022 [10].
 Lusaka is the main commercial and manufacturing hub of Zambia, and these commercial activities are well-connected to Zambia´s other cities through a developing road network.

 Data collection, management and analysis: we reviewed surveillance records to estimate the magnitude of the outbreak, and characterised cases by socio-demographics.
 We reported cholera attack rates (AR) in constituencies or health administrative areas also known as subdistricts.
 We documented the response interventions using various sources including patients´ line list, cholera situation reports, multisectoral emergency response updates, and incident management system (IMS) meetings.
 We created an epidemic curve and visually presented response strategies in a sequence of implementation.
 Outbreak response activities included WASH interventions, oral cholera vaccine, and amendments to public health regulations.
 In addition, we identified and reported challenges faced during the 2023 - 2024 cholera epidemic response.